d2l-ai/d2l-en/chapter_preface/index.md

 Our goal in this book is to present a unified resource to bring would-be practitioners up to speed.

-We started this book project in July 2017 when we needed to explain MXNet's (then new) Gluon interface to our users.
+At the time we started this book project, there were no resources that simultaneously
-At the time, there were no resources that simultaneously (i) were up to date; (ii) covered the full breadth of modern machine learning with substantial technical depth;
+(i) were up to date; (ii) covered the full breadth of modern machine learning with substantial technical depth;
 and (iii) interleaved exposition of the quality one expects